SHUBHAMspy/react-learning/readme.md

   3. After a React element has described a component or the element tree has been created, React creates a instance of the component to keep track of it.

       All react does is create a tree of elements.
-      This is very fast , because React elements are plain Javascript objects.And this all happens when the render() method is called.
+      This is very fast , because React elements are plain JavaScript objects.And this all happens when the render() method is called.
       And therefore, this whole process is called **Rendering**.

       ### Rendering